Conditional GLMMs for reaction times in choice tasks: Experiment and statistical data analysis

-With these components established, we can now reconstruct the underlying cognitive processes for each stimulus combination and response type, following the methodology outlined in Section \ref{sec:modelapp}.
+With these components established, we can now reconstruct the underlying cognitive processes for each stimulus combination and response type, following the methodology outlined in Section \ref{sec:par-map}.

-\textit{Remark.} The explicit derivation of expressions \eqref{eq:mean}-\eqref{eq:var} was made possible by our specific model choices: the logarithmic link function $h(\cdot)=\log(\cdot)$ and normally distributed random-effects.
+\textit{Remark.} On the one hand, the explicit derivation of expressions \eqref{eq:mean}-\eqref{eq:var} was made possible by our specific model choices: the logarithmic link function $h(\cdot)=\log(\cdot)$ and normally distributed random-effects.
 For alternative specifications of these components, these expressions may not have analytical solutions and would require numerical approximation methods.
+And, on the other hand, and as previously mentioned, when the distribution of the RTs (conditioned on each response) induced by our Gamma/IG GLMM [i.e., from Equation \eqref{eq:hiestruc}], is integrated over the random effects (i.e., marginalizing them), their resulting distribution are not exactly a Gamma or exactly an IG distributions, but rather a mixture, whose mixing distribution is given through the random-effect normal density $\phi_{0,\tau^2}(\cdot)$.
+So, our reconstruction for the corresponding diffusion processes should be interpreted as a `moment-based approximation, where such a reconstruction is exact at $C=0$ (see next Subsection).